Send money to Ireland

-How to compare transfer companies when transferring money to Ireland
+How to compare service companies when transferring money to Ireland

 As you can see from Paul’s example, taking the time to shop around for a better deal can make it much cheaper to send money to Ireland.
 When you’re comparing your options, you’ll need to take the following features into account:

 - Exchange rates.
 What is the best exchange rate you can find?
 A better rate will ensure that more of your hard-earned money makes it to your recipient.
 However, some companies will offer a better exchange rate but then charge you higher fees, so remember to take both of these factors into consideration.

 - Fees.
 You could be charged a transfer fee each time you send money to Ireland, so compare the fees offered by banks and other specialist money transfer providers.
 Some companies will waive this fee altogether if you send more than a certain amount of money, for example $10,000.